| How lying marketers sold Roe v. Wade to

 embryology course anymore; it's not just a couple of hundred dollars.

 It's the real thing.
 It's your child you buried.
+The old discomforts came back in spades.
+I couldn't

 even think about a D&E abortion any more, no way.
 Then you start to